pnicorelli/blogchain/README.md

 ![screenshot](./screenshot.png)
 A useless blog on the ethereum blockchain.

-THIS IS NOT SERIOUS, I'm learning smartcontracts.
+THIS IS NOT SERIOUS, just for learning smartcontracts.

 #### TECH